Estate planning is complicated, but keep it simple

 Who benefits by having all these moving parts upon your death?
 Who would know how to shut down the LLC, transfer the assets to the living trust and then transfer them again to the beneficiaries?
 If you can answer that, you now understand why this was all done to begin with.

-You will also find you paid for a lot of moving parts to end up exactly where you were before you started with all these different entities.
+You will also find you paid for a lot of moving parts to end up exactly where you were before you started.

 Michael Baron provides estate planning guidance at Great Plains Diversified Services in Bismarck, North Dakota.
 Email him at KeeptheFamilyFarm@gmail.com.